 17. Value Proposition

-When ever I hear upsell I immediately think “more money.”
-Upselling is fine, but ask about the value of the product or service, before the “upsell.”
+Whenever I hear upsell, I immediately think “more money.”
+Upselling is fine, but emphasize the value of the product or service before the upsell.

 This one is big in the tech sales world and it's played out.
-If you're the industry leader that's great, feel free to use this term, if you can't substantiate it, don't use it.
+If you're the industry leader that's great, feel free to use this term.
+But if you can't substantiate it, don't use it.

-Every product should be intuitive and create an excellent user experience.
-It's the bare minimum that any product should do.
+Every product or service should be intuitive and create an excellent user experience.
+It's the bare minimum that any offerings should do.